art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/home.md

 The primary objective of this workshop is to provide a platform for **discussing the key challenges that lead to failures in robots**, such as perceptual noise, uncertainty in model-based methods, limited generalizability in learning-based methods, and exploring **innovative solutions to mitigate these issues, thereby improving the robustness of robotic systems**.
+Additionally, the workshop will also feature **practical aspects** often overlooked in academic papers, e.g., system integation and debugging processes to address failures.
-The workshop will bring together world-renowned researchers and practitioners from diverse fields, including whole-body model-based control, robot learning, perception and sensing, to share their insights and experiences.
+The workshop will bring together world-renowned researchers and practitioners from diverse fields, including whole-body model-based control, robot learning, perception and sensing, system engineering, to share their insights and experiences.
 The workshop will feature invited talks, poster sessions, and panel discussions, offering attendees a comprehensive understanding on robustness challenges in robotics and highlight the latest advancements and strategies for addressing these obstacles.